Most Melbourne businesses don't have a traffic problem. They have a visibility problem.

 FAQs (easy wins most businesses ignore)

-FAQ pages and FAQ sections on service pages are SEO gold for two reasons: they target the exact questions people type into Google and they can appear as rich snippets (those expandable answers in search results).
+FAQ pages and FAQ sections on service pages are SEO gold for one big reason: they target the exact questions people type (and increasingly speak) into Google, in the exact language customers use.

 The key is using real questions, the ones your customers actually ask, not the ones you wish they'd ask.